-Here are some questions for the 5th grade that has students representing figures while also developing concepts about measurement, specifically area.
-In order to determine if students have understasnding, have them hold up their geo-boards each time they've completed the question.
+Here are some questions for the 5th graders that encourage students' understanding by representing figures while also helping them develop concepts about measurements, or more specifically, area.
+In order to determine if students have gained an understanding of the desired concept, ask them to hold up their geo-boards each time they've completed a question so you can check their progress.

 1. Show a triangle that has an area of one square unit.